-- 9. Where a doctor expresses an interest in transferring to these Terms and Conditions of Service after 6 January 2023 and subsequently accepts the offer from their employer, the effective date of transfer, and so the date their new salary takes effect, shall be the date the mutually agreed Job Plan comes into effect. - 10.
-Where a doctor expresses an interest in transferring to these Terms and Conditions of Service on or before 6 January 2023, concludes job planning and subsequently accepts the offer from their employer by 31 May 2023, the effective date of the transfer, and so the date their new salary takes effect, will be the date the "offer" was accepted. - 11.
+- 8. Where a doctor expresses an interest in transferring to these Terms and Conditions of Service after 6 January 2023 and subsequently accepts the offer from their employer, the effective date of transfer, and so the date their new salary takes effect, shall be the date the mutually agreed Job Plan comes into effect. - 9.
+Where a doctor expresses an interest in transferring to these Terms and Conditions of Service on or before 6 January 2023, concludes job planning and subsequently accepts the offer from their employer by 31 May 2023, the effective date of the transfer, and so the date their new salary takes effect, will be the date the "offer" was accepted. - 10.
 Where a doctor has expressed an interest before 6 January 2023 and agreed a Job Plan (the offer) by 31 May 2023, they will be eligible for backdated pay to a maximum of 6 months.
-The period of backdating will be between 1 October 2022 and ending 31 May 2023.
-Anyone expressing an interest from 6 January 2023 onwards will not be eligible for backdating of pay. - 12.
-If a doctor is absent from work for a significant period during the period between 1 October 2022 and 31 May 2023, for example for reasons such as caring/ sick leave, the principle of equal and fair treatment should be followed so that no detriment is suffered as a result.
+The period of backdating will be between 1 October 2022 and ending 31 May 2023. - 11.
+If a doctor is absent from work for a significant period during the period between 1 October 2022 and 31 May 2023, for example for reasons such as caring/sick leave, the principle of equal and fair treatment should be followed so that no detriment is suffered as a result.
 Doctors will be given an extended period, to be agreed between the doctor and the employer, in which they can raise an expression of interest to transfer to these Terms and Conditions of Service.